Experienced Land Development & Permitting Professionals Explore Regulatory Challenges

 Brent Culp (3:45)

 It’d be the wetland delineation and the stream mitigation, much like we had on the Crosswinds project here in Ankeny and how that was addressed.
 Bat survey, I just had a project a client made sure that was addressed prior to that March 30th.
 We purposely got everything handled with the City of DesMoines on that project and got that addressed.
-There’s just all kinds of hurdles, we involved often, but nothing quite like you guys are constantly having your hands in understanding the current rules or regulations or requirements that are it seems like ever-changing.
+There are just all kinds of hurdles, we’re involved often, but nothing quite like you guys are constantly having your hands in understanding the current rules or regulations or requirements that are it seems like ever-changing.

 Jeff Walters (4:24)

-You mentioned streams and stream delineations and that’s really become a hot topic here in recent years with the U.S. Army Corps of Engineers (Corps of Engineers) and the Department of Natural Resources where we have stream mitigation available for stream impacts.
-Hopefully that’s helping our clients instead of the days of reconstructing meandered streams to get credit.
+You mentioned streams and stream delineations, and that’s really become a hot topic here in recent years with the U.S. Army Corps of Engineers (Corps of Engineers) and the Department of Natural Resources, where we have stream mitigation available for stream impacts.
+Hopefully, that’s helping our clients instead of the days of reconstructing meandered streams to get credit.
 We can now purchase credit at these banks and make that process a lot more streamlined for our clients.
-Especially the developers who are usually crossing a stream via a new roadway or maybe they’re putting new storm sewer outlets into a stream and that has an impact that requires permitting and you get enough of those impacts and it has some level of mitigation.
-And then you mentioned bat habitat surveys and making sure we get those habitat surveys done in a timely manner, so that our no cut dates are enforced.
+Especially the developers who are usually crossing a stream via a new roadway, or maybe they’re putting new storm sewer outlets into a stream, and that has an impact that requires permitting, and you get enough of those impacts, and it has some level of mitigation.
+And then you mentioned bat habitat surveys and making sure we get those habitat surveys done in a timely manner, so that our no-cut dates are enforced.
 Conversely, the contractors for the developers can get out and cut those trees down within those windows, so the developer can start grading in the springtime instead of waiting a whole construction season to get moving because there’s potential bat habitat still at the project sites.

 Brent Culp (5:41)